Sparse PCA: A New Scalable Estimator Based On Integer Programming: Introduction

 \subsection{Background and Literature Review}

 A well-known procedure to estimate $u^*$ is to consider the following optimization problem:

-which finds a direction $u$ with at most $s$ nonzero entries that maximizes the variance of the data along that direction. \citet{amini2009} have shown that the optimal solution to this problem attains the minimax optimal rate in terms of variable selection.
-In fact, \citet{amini2009} show that no algorithm can recover the PC consistently unless $n\gtrsim s\log p$ (information theory lower bound).
+which finds a direction $u$ with at most $s$ nonzero entries that maximizes the variance of the data along that direction. \cite{amini2009} have shown that the optimal solution to this problem attains the minimax optimal rate in terms of variable selection.
+In fact, \cite{amini2009} show that no algorithm can recover the PC consistently unless $n\gtrsim s\log p$ (information theory lower bound).
 Problem~\eqref{spca-QPform1} involves the maximization of a convex quadratic over a nonconvex set, and poses computational challenges.
 Several algorithms~\citep[see for example]{hastie2019statistical} have been proposed to obtain good solutions to~\eqref{spca-QPform1}---this includes both exact and approximate methods.
 In what follows, we review some existing algorithms and divide them into three broad categories.

 \textbf{Polynomial-time Algorithms:} A well-known procedure to obtain convex relaxations for Problem~\eqref{spca-QPform1} is based on Semidefinite Programming~(SDP)~\citep{d2005direct,d2008optimal}.
 SDP-based relaxations of SPCA can recover the support of PC if the SDP returns a rank one solution and when $n\gtrsim s\log p$ \citep{amini2009}.
-However, \citet{krauthgamer2015semidefinite} show that if $n/\log p\gtrsim s\gtrsim \sqrt{n}$, the SDP formulation may not result in a rank one solution.
+Interestingly, \cite{krauthgamer2015semidefinite} show that if $n/\log p\gtrsim s\gtrsim \sqrt{n}$, the SDP formulation may not result in a rank one solution.

-In an interesting line of work,~\citet{berthet2013,10.1214/15-AOS1369} provide theoretical evidence that under the planted clique hypothesis, it may not be possible to have a polynomial-time algorithm for SPCA if $s\gtrsim \sqrt{n}$. \citet{deshpande2016sparse} show that a polynomial-time method called covariance thresholding can estimate $u^*$ if $n\gtrsim s^2\log p$.
-Moreover, when $p\leq cn$ for some constant $c>0$, \citet{deshpande2016sparse} show $n\gtrsim s^2$ samples suffice.
-The recent work of \citet{bresler-10.5555/3327546.3327752} shows that SPCA solutions can be obtained by solving a sequence of sparse linear regression problems.
-One of their approaches requires solving $p$ separate Lasso-regression problems, leading to a polynomial-time algorithm.
+In an interesting line of work,~\citep{berthet2013,10.1214/15-AOS1369} provide theoretical evidence that under the planted clique hypothesis, it may not be possible to have a polynomial-time algorithm for SPCA if $s\gtrsim \sqrt{n}$. \cite{deshpande2016sparse} show that a polynomial-time method called covariance thresholding can estimate $u^*$ if $n\gtrsim s^2\log p$.
+Moreover, when $p\leq cn$ for some constant $c>0$, \cite{deshpande2016sparse} show $n\gtrsim s^2$ samples suffice.
+The recent work of \cite{bresler-10.5555/3327546.3327752} shows that SPCA solutions can be obtained by solving a sequence of sparse linear regression problems.
+One of their approaches requires solving $p$ separate Lasso-regression problems.

 A key difference between the SDP-relaxation approach and the covariance thresholding method lies in their computational efficiencies: the covariance thresholding method can be scaled to instances with $p \approx 10^4$ or so, and is computationally (much more) attractive compared to SDPs which are mostly limited to instances with $p$ in the hundreds (using off-the-shelf convex optimization solvers).